Skip to main content

 Using PDFs as parameters

 The parameter system is not designed for binary files like PDFs.
-Attempting to upload one may result in encoding issues that corrupt the content.
+Attempting to upload one may cause encoding issues that corrupt the content.

 Upload the PDF to object storage (e.g., S3) and pass its URL as a parameter.
-This allows your application to fetch the file at runtime without encoding issues.
+This lets your application fetch the file at runtime without encoding issues.

 Example: